Chapter 10.60

 (b) There is adequate street and parking lot lighting to provide safe walking to the off-site facility.

-(8) If sufficient parking is not provided, the use, or that portion of the use out of compliance, shall be terminated upon the expiration of the time period specified in subsection (7)(a) of this section.
-This requirement shall be established as a condition of the occupancy permit for uses relying on shared parking.
+(8) If sufficient parking is not provided, the use, or that portion of the use out of compliance, shall be terminated or the property owner(s) will be subject to city code enforcement in accordance with WCC Title 16.
+This requirement shall be established as a condition of approval for any uses relying on a shared parking agreement.
 (Ord.
+2014-02 § 2; Ord.
+2011-25 § 6; Ord.
+2010-03 § 1 (Exh.
+A); Ord.
 2007-34 § 2 (Exh.
 A))

 10.60.050 Combined parking standards.